amfairley/toytribe/DESIGN.md

 - The profile page will display the user information, allowing the user to edit or delete their profile.
 Deletion will divert the user to the logged out home page.
 - The edit profile page will provide a link to change the password, which directs the user back to the profile when changed
 - Editing the reviews or toys will always divert the user back to their previous page upon completion
-- Trying to access the edit page for a toy, review, or user you do not own will diver the user to the error 403 access denied page
+- Trying to access the edit page for a toy, review, or user you do not own will divert the user to the error 403 access denied page

 **Back-end**: Entity-relationship-diagram (ERD) <br>
 Below is a proposed ERD for the tables to be modelled for the database that is relevant to the webite purpose and contains relationships between tables.